 History matters in an age of displacement, war and conflict.
 Ordinary things and objects have many stories and diverse meanings for different people, past and present.
 At times, they recall for us a forgotten, hidden, and even destroyed past.
 A curio is a container to hold precious things.
 This project curates and studies our objects and memories of them.
 We have created this continually evolving site to cultivate and curate these contents, of lives, of life, in an attempt to fashion a space where these items and the stories about them, not only stand as testament to the past, but in some small measure, stand to teach us about who we are and what our future is, as shaped by our concepts of the same. thecurioproject.com

-The Ackerman Center has now held two workshops with students and faculty to translate Paul Celan’s “Death Fugue” and excepts of Elie Wiesel’s “Ani Maamin” into more than a dozen languages.
+The Ackerman Center has held multiple workshops with students and faculty to translate Paul Celan’s “Death Fugue”, excerpts of Elie Wiesel’s “Ani Maamin”, and Miklós Radnóti’s “Like a Bull” into more than a dozen languages.
 To see those translations, please click on the respective works’ titles.
-There will be another workshop in the spring.
+There will be another workshop on November 15, 2017 to translate Nelly Sachs’ “O the Chimneys.”
 Please visit our events page for more details.

 The Ackerman Center is working with graduate students to research archives and primary source documents about victims of the Holocaust.
 These workshops focus on a specific family and finding all relevant documents associated with members of that family.
 The goal of this project is two-fold: to help piece together missing parts of a family’s story and to teach students how to search online archives, as well as how to interpret and compile those results.